Running Free (film): Plot summary

 The film takes place primarily in German South-West Africa (now Namibia) in 1914 during World War I. An Arabian mare gives birth to a beautiful chestnut foal during a voyage to Swakopmund for work in the copper mines.
 The foal is separated from his mother upon arrival at a German colonial mining town and nearly expires from dehydration.
 He is subsequently saved from certain death by the 12-year-old sympathetic town stable boy, Richard (Chase Moore).

 Richard allows Lucky to live in the thoroughbred stable - much to the resentment of Caesar, resident stallion and the prize horse of a wealthy colonial resident.
 Lucky is finally reunited with his mother, but she is killed by Caesar, furious that a workhorse has trespassed into his stable.
 Lucky wanders away from the town upon the death of his mother but returns after being struck by a desert snake.
-Richard treats the bite with Caesar's personal medication, but Richard is caught by 8-year-old boy named Hans (Nicholas Trueb) despite being threatened with grave consequences from the latter's vengeful master (Jan Decleir).
+Richard treats the bite with Caesar's personal medication, but Richard is caught by an 8-year-old boy named Hans (Nicholas Trueb) despite being threatened with grave consequences from the latter's vengeful master (Jan Decleir).
 After being savagely punished, the duo depart to seek a much-sought oasis in the nearby mountains.

 Alone in the Namib Desert with Lucky, Richard encounters a 12-year-old girl named Nyka (Maria Geelbooi) who teaches them how to survive in the harsh landscape.
 When they eventually return to the mining settlement, it is struck by a South African air raid.
 The local Schutztruppe garrison begins evacuating civilians, but Richard refuses to leave Lucky.
 He is forced to do so against his will when Allied biplanes return to strafe the railroad.
-After the evacuation, Nyka was left to watch over Lucky and even brought him to her tribe.
-When he picked up a familiar smell from the hunt done by Nyka's tribe, Lucky left.

 Back at the camp, Lucky is repelled by Caesar and the other horses who treat him with contempt.
 He sets off for the oasis once more, vowing to beat Caesar one day.

+After the evacuation, Nyka was left to watch over Lucky and even brought him to her tribe.
+When he picked up a familiar smell from the hunt done by Nyka's tribe, Lucky leaves.
 After making the acquaintance of several exotic animals in the desert, Lucky finally stumbles upon the hidden oasis.
 Two years later, he returns, defeats Caesar, and leads the remaining horses to the water.

-Another twelve years pass with Lucky presiding over his new herd before a 26-year-old grown Richard (Arie Verveen) returns to South-West Africa, now a South African mandate.
+Another twelve years pass with Lucky presiding over his new herd before a 26-year-old Richard (Arie Verveen) returns to South-West Africa, now a South African mandate.
 He finds the mining town deserted and flies into the desert searching for the oasis, which can be glimpsed from the sky.
 Upon landing, Richard stumbles upon the horses and is nearly killed by Lucky who attacks him.
 However, the latter soon recognizes his friend's unique whistle and the two rekindle their relationship.
-It ends with Lucky leading herd through the Namib desert for the herd live for generations.
+The movie ends with Lucky continuing to lead the herd through the Namib desert.